masnrd/drone_ws/README.md

 # masnrd_ws

-A ROS workspace for the onboard computer.
+ROS workspace for the mission control.
+This allows for:
+- SITL simulation through Gazebo/JMavSim,
+- HITL simulation through Gazebo/JMavSim and connecting to physical flight controllers,
+- Physical running by connecting to physical drones.

 ## Installation
 Follow the instructions provided [here](https://docs.px4.io/main/en/ros/ros2_comm.html) to install ROS2, PX4-Autopilot, and the MicroXRCEAgent.